MHuiG/MHuiG/AWESOME-STARS.md

 - [josStorer/RWKV-Runner](https://github.com/josStorer/RWKV-Runner) - A RWKV management and startup tool, full automation, only 8MB.
 And provides an interface compatible with the OpenAI API.
 RWKV is a large language model that is fully open source and available for comm
 - [whoiskatrin/sql-translator](https://github.com/whoiskatrin/sql-translator) - SQL Translator is a tool for converting natural language queries into SQL code using artificial intelligence.
 This project is 100% free and open source.
-- [AbdullahAlfaraj/Auto-Photoshop-StableDiffusion-Plugin](https://github.com/AbdullahAlfaraj/Auto-Photoshop-StableDiffusion-Plugin) - A user-friendly plug-in that makes it easy to generate stable diffusion images inside Photoshop using Automatic1111-sd-webui as a backend.
+- [AbdullahAlfaraj/Auto-Photoshop-StableDiffusion-Plugin](https://github.com/AbdullahAlfaraj/Auto-Photoshop-StableDiffusion-Plugin) - A user-friendly plug-in that makes it easy to generate stable diffusion images inside Photoshop using either Automatic or ComfyUI as a backend.
 - [transitive-bullshit/chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api) - Node.js client for the official ChatGPT API. 🔥
 - [wong2/chatgpt-google-extension](https://github.com/wong2/chatgpt-google-extension) - This project is deprecated.
 Check my new project ChatHub:
 - [wechaty/wechaty](https://github.com/wechaty/wechaty) - Conversational RPA SDK for Chatbot Makers.
 Join our Discord: https://discord.gg/7q8NBZbQzt